LeonGuertler/LeonGuertler.github.io/_posts/2025-07-19-neurips-competition.md

 author: Leon Guertler & Bobby Cheng
 ---

 **MindGames** is a a NeurIPS25 competition for text-based games that Bobby and I helped organize.
-Since we are obviously not allowed to participated, we wanted to write this short blog explaining how we would use [UnstableBaselines](https://github.com/LeonGuertler/UnstableBaselines), to train a model an submit it to the competition (optimally giving you a small edge over your competition).
+Since we are obviously not allowed to participated, we wanted to write this short blog explaining how we would use [UnstableBaselines](https://github.com/LeonGuertler/UnstableBaselines), to train and submit a model to the competition (optimally giving you a small edge over your competition).

-MindGames has two main trackes focused on TheoryOfMindGames (one for 'Secretmafia-v0' and one for `Codenames-v0`, `ColonelBlotto-v0` and `ThreePlayerIPD-v0`).
-In our experience, the biggest challange is training small (i.e. <8B) models on games where the action output is part of the next players observation.
-In this blog we will focus on track two, since `ThreePlayerIPD-v0` is the only such environment in it.
+MindGames has two main trackes focused on Theory of Mind (ToM) (one for `Secretmafia-v0` and one for `Codenames-v0`, `ColonelBlotto-v0` and `ThreePlayerIPD-v0`).
+In our experience, the biggest challange is training small (i.e. <8B) models on games with natural language action space (i.e. very conversational games), since the full actions will be part of the next players osbervation.
+Thus, in this mini-blog we will focus on track two, since `ThreePlayerIPD-v0` is the only such environment in it.

-Since we have also been training on these games for a couple of months, we created version of them where the observations are structured in a training-friendly manner (you can just use the suffic `-train`; i.e. `Codenames-v0` -> `Codenames-v0-train`).
+Since we have also been training on these games for a couple of months, we created versions of them where the observations are structured in a training-friendly manner (you can access them by using the suffic `-train`; i.e. `Codenames-v0` -> `Codenames-v0-train`).
 This will work both for offline training and your online submission.
+Note that this won't change the environment itself, but rather how the observations are structured and presented to the model.

 First things first, we need to decide on a model and build the training script.
-In Spiral (TODO link to paper) we used the __Qwen3-4B-Base__ model so we can show the OOD math improvement of self-play.
-Since this worked very well, here we will use the slightly larger __Qwen3-8B-Base__.
+In [Spiral](https://arxiv.org/abs/2506.24119) we used the __Qwen3-4B-Base__, which worked very well; since the size limit for the small model track in this competition is **8B**, here we will use the slightly larger __Qwen3-8B-Base__.

-However, in this context that won't be necessary, and since the parameter limit is 8B, we will use the __Qwen3-8B-Base__ model (i.e. instruction tuned).

-As for the training script, since 8b is rather big, we will use UnstableBaselines, which uses LoRA and activation checkpointing, thus 48GB of vRam should be enough (for this blog we will use our 3x RTX6000 ada machine; if you only have access to 24gb of vRam you will likely have to go with the 4B version).
+As for the training script, since 8B is rather big, we will use [UnstableBaselines](https://github.com/LeonGuertler/UnstableBaselines), which uses LoRA and activation checkpointing, thus 48GB of vRam should be enough (for this blog we will use our 3x RTX6000 ada machine; if you only have access to 24gb of vRam you will likely have to go with the 4B version of the model).

-You can install UnstableBaselines via ```pip install unstable-rl``` (this will also install TextArena).
+You can install UnstableBaselines via ```pip install unstable-rl``` (this will also install TextArena and anything else you need).

 ## Imports
 Now we can set up the training script.
-I will first explain the components one by one, and then post the full script at the bottom.
+I will first explain the components one by one, and then show the full script at the bottom.

-First we need to import all relevant packages; specifically, **ray**, **unstable** (the package name for UnstableBaselines) and the reward transformations from UnstableBaselines.
+First we need to import all relevant packages; specifically, **time**, **ray**, **unstable** (the package name for UnstableBaselines) and the reward transformations from UnstableBaselines.

 ```python